Samples

 Notes:

-• Data Source Replacements: The datasets in the XML specifications use a workspace_id as reference to the database.
+Data Source Replacements: The datasets in the XML specifications use a Workspace ID as reference to the database.
+The Workspace ID is defined at the bottom of the XML file.
+Data source replacements are provided in the format of string pairs [<workspace_id>, <path_to_geodatabase>].

 Get specification names from XmlSpecification